Canvas Logo

 This training is designed for Unit Coordinators, teaching staff, and PS staff who are responsible for setting up and managing file-submission assessments.
 It will help you understand how to create assignments, apply submission settings, manage marking processes, and use the Turnitin Plagiarism Framework.
 It covers:

-Face-to-face sessions have now finished to allow eLearning staff to focus on drop-in support.
+Face-to-face sessions have now paused.
 We do offer an asynchronous version of this training which you can complete at your own pace.
 You can request access via the red button below.

 Who